MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 ## Install earlier versions of R Server for Windows

-Earlier versions are supported, but are no longer available on Microsoft download sites.
+Earlier versions are supported, but with limited availability on Microsoft download sites.
 If you already have one of the older supported versions, you can use the links in this section to access installation instructions.

 | Version | Details|
 |---------|--------|